erdemserhat/djangoCryptoMicroservice/README.md

 # CaaS ( Crypto as a Service )

 ## Project Overview
+High Level Security with CaaS (Cryptography as a Service)

+In my newly developed CaaS project, I took an innovative approach to encrypting users' sensitive data.
+Instead of using a single type of salt and encryption algorithm in traditional methods, we use unique salt and encryption algorithms based on UUID for each user.
+In this way, each data in the database is encrypted by separate salt values and separate encryption algorithms.
+Encryption is carried out in a separate microservice and the principles of "Separation of Concerns" (SoC) and "Single Source of Truth" (SSOT) are adopted.
+In this way, the main server can focus more on business logic and provides convenience for developers.
+The hashing mechanism, which is performed repeatedly, runs on the machine where the main server is located, but on a separate port as a different server, with high level security.

+Using a single salt value and a single encryption algorithm for servers reduces randomness.
+It is possible to detect this algorithm and its salt values through reverse engineering studies (e.g. Cache miss attack).
+This creates a disadvantage in case the database falls into the hands of attackers.
+This is another aspect where this project offers a solution.
+Even if the database is compromised by attackers, randomness is at its highest since each row is encrypted by a separate salt and encryption algorithm.
 This project aims to provide a more secure and effortless approach to encrypting user data compared to traditional methods.
 Encryption operations are carried out on a separate server, independent of the main server, and unique encryption configurations are created for each user.

 ## Presentation Video